Programs, Things to Do Recommendations on Labor Day and May

 Air and Race Car Show in Budapest City Centre, 1st May 2015.

 Venue: the Danube bank in Pest at the Chain Bridge, in front of the Hungarian National Academy, tram 2

-Due to the popularity of the event in 2013., the spectacular show will be organised again this year on the Danube bank with WTCC cars and drivers, Formula 1 cars and pilots.
+Due to the popularity of the event in previous years., the spectacular show will be organised again this year on the Danube bank with WTCC cars and drivers, Formula 1 cars and pilots.